Racism and the Gospel

 Early in his ministry, in the synagogue in Nazareth, Jesus reminds his neighbors of two Old Testament stories, about the widow of Zarephath and Naaman the leper.
 The widow of Zarephath’s life was saved thanks to the prophet Elijah and the miracle of the flour and oil that never ran out, and Naaman’s leprosy was cured thanks to the prophet Elisha.

 And Jesus’ point was that neither of these people were Jewish.
 Naaman was Syrian and the widow of Zarephath was Phoenecian.
-And the woman Jesus is talking to is sort of both: She’s Syrophoencian.
+And the woman Jesus is talking to is sort of both: She’s Syrophoenician.
 So Jesus has already told his own countrymen that God’s grace comes to people just like this woman, sometimes before it comes to Jews!
 (And they tried to stone him!)

 Jesus says he was sent to the lost sheep of Israel, but he also says in John’s Gospel, “I have other sheep, that are not of this fold; I must bring them also, and they will heed my voice.
 So there shall be one flock, one shepherd.”